 - A liability stemming from an unusually complex area of tax law

 If you believe that you have circumstances beyond your control and that you have been contacted by the IRS about unfair penalties, contact us as soon as possible.

-We are former IRS attorneys, appeals officers, and auditors who help taxpayers with penalty abatement requests.
+We are former IRS employees who help taxpayers with penalty abatement requests.
 We offer compassionate, individualized service at the most affordable rates.